Home - About AR - Learning Material - Exams - Clubs - Posters

 You also need to know about club vanity callsigns: A club "must be composed of at least four persons and must have a name, a document of organisation, management, and a primary purpose devoted to amateur service activities consistent with this part", meaning Part 97.
 The club must appoint a person who is a holder of a US licence as trustee, and this person may select a vanity callsign on behalf of the club (or at least make the application on behalf of the club, based on their selection).

 The Lower 48 states are divided across 10 districts, indicated by the numeral, with District 10 being represented by 0.
 The table below indicates the callsigns issued to new licence grants, and those available via the Vanity programme.
 Note that callsigns in the sequential pool for that grade, and any call in the lines below, are available in the Vanity programme.
 These must avoid prefixes allocated to Alaska, Pacific, or Caribbean, unless you have an address there.
-A few further exceptions are mentioned below.
+A few further exceptions are mentioned in the dot-point list down the page.

 ClassSequentialVanity